Luiz Fernando Lisboa: Biography

 Lisboa was born in Valença, in state of Rio de Janeiro, the ninth of the twelve children of Benedita de Oliveira Pereira and Francisco Lopes Pereira Lisboa.
-At the age of nine, he and his family to Osasco, São Paulo, where he spent most of his adolescence.
+At the age of nine, he and his family moved to Osasco, São Paulo, where he spent most of his adolescence.

-At 19, Lisboa entered the Seminary St. Gabriel of the Congregation of the Passion on 4 August 1975.
+At 19, Lisboa entered the Seminary at St. Gabriel of the Congregation of the Passion on 4 August 1975.
 He began his novitiate training on 24 January 1976 in São Carlos, where he took his first vows of poverty, chastity, and obedience on 23 January 1977.

 He completed his studies in Philosophy at the Pontifical Catholic University of Paraná in Curitiba from 1977 to 1980, and then in Theology at the Theological Institute of São Paulo - ITESP from 1980 to 1984.
 He specialized in Missiology and Liturgy at the Faculty of Theology Nossa Senhora da Assunção in São Paulo.

 On 18 December 1982 Lisboa made his perpetual vows in the Congregation of the Passion.
-On 29 May 1983 he was ordained deacon and the Church of St. Anthony Mother, today known as the Osasco Cathedral.
+On 29 May 1983 he was ordained deacon at the Church of St. Anthony Mother, today known as the Osasco Cathedral.
 On 10 December 1983, Lisboa received priestly ordination from the hands of Francisco Manuel Vieira, then bishop auxiliary of São Paulo.

 In 2001 he was sent as a missionary ad gentes to the Diocese of Pemba in Mozambique, where he carried out his ministry as Parish Vicar, Parish Priest and Formator at the local Passionist Seminary.
 Returning to Brazil in 2010, the following year he was appointed parish priest of Santa Teresinha de Lisieux in Colombo, in the Archdiocese of Curitiba.